trastuzumab (Intravenous route)

 Trastuzumab injection is also used in combination with cisplatin and capecitabine or 5-fluorouracil to treat HER2-overexpressing metastatic (cancer that has spread) stomach and gastroesophageal (stomach and esophagus) cancer.

 Trastuzumab is a monoclonal antibody.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal body cells may also be affected by trastuzumab, other effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, such as a skin rash, may not be serious but may cause concern.
 Some effects do not occur until months or years after the medicine is used.

-trastuzumab is to be administered only by or under the immediate supervision of your doctor.
+trastuzumab is to be given only by or under the immediate supervision of your doctor.

 Before Using trastuzumab